schmeter/music/README.md

 ## Configuration
 Go to `src/config`.

-With `app.json` it is possible to edit the base url for your project, the path to a fallback image, the availability of the screensaver and the analyser.
+With `app.json` it is possible to edit the base url of your project, the path to a fallback image, the availability of the screensaver and the analyser.

 With `audio.json` it is possible to define the order of artists and albums.
 Only artists and albums configured in this file will be displayed within the app.